How to Deal With Third Trimester Nausea and Morning Sickness in Late Pregnancy

 For some women the problem can be caused by the pressure of the uterus on the stomach combined with food becoming difficult to digest.
 For other women, the problem can be as serious as pre-eclampsia.
 You should always talk to your doctor about any problems that are happening during your pregnancy, and third trimester nausea is nothing to sneeze at.

-Tips to Prevent Third Trimester Nausea
+Tips to Prevent Nausea in Late Pregnancy

 There are ways you can deal with your third trimester nausea, but if nothing you do is helping to relieve the nausea, you should speak with your doctor to get a proper diagnosis.